Why the breakout director of the Oscar-nominated short "Bao" gave her sweet dumpling a dark twist.

 DS: That plot twist has always been in the story.
 That’s kind of what got me excited about making Bao.
 The personal inspiration behind that moment is from

 every time I visit my mom, she’ll hug me and say ‘Oh, Domee, I wish I could put you back in my stomach so I knew exactly where you were at all times.’
 And I’m like, ‘Oh mom, that’s sweet—but creepy.
 Stop.’
-I wanted to visualize that feeling of loving and obsessing over something so much that you’re so heartbroken over it leaving you, and the only thing you can do to keep it close to you is to consume it.
+I wanted to visualize that feeling of loving and obsessing over something so much that you’re heartbroken over it leaving you, and the only thing you can do to keep it close to you is to consume it.

-MJ: So are the mother and father your mother and father?
+MJ: So are the mother and father in Bao, your mother and father?

 DS: They’re loosely inspired by my parents.
 The mom character is definitely my mother, but I see a lot of my other relatives in her, like my aunts and grandma, who are all very strong and independent.
-I see the dad character more as this symbol of a stoic, strong dad figure that I’ve seen a lot in in my family, but also in the families of a lot of my Asian friends.
+I see the dad character more as this symbol of a stoic, strong dad figure that I’ve seen a lot in my family, and in the families of a lot of my Asian friends.
 We exaggerated his personality a little bit—like he barely ever talks at all, and he’s mostly just watching TV.
-We wanted to show a different kind of parental love with his characterand even though he’s not in most of the story, he comes in at a pivotal moment at the end.
+We wanted to show a different kind of parental love with his character and even though he’s not in most of the story, he comes in at a pivotal moment at the end.
 I see him as the silent bedrock of the family.

 THIS 👏🏼 WASN’T 👏🏼 MADE 👏🏼 FOR 👏🏼YOU pic.twitter.com/cNDe1cDmAD